KarlaLG91/mk-cn.MOPS/README.md

 This tool converted each input BAM file into read count matrices for each sample and the targeted regions needed to be specified using a bait file.
 Consequently, the program partitioned the genome into segments and consider the read counts at a segment to build a model across all samples.

-As a result of this module a .csv file is created recording the levels of copy number clases (cn).
+As a result of this module a .csv file is created recording the levels of copy number clases (CN).
+It gives the _Genomic location (chr, start, end)_ and then four metadata columns.
+These are _SampleName_, _Median_, _Mean_ and _CN_.
+"_CN_" gives the estimated integer copy number of the CNV.
+The copy number classes default is CN0, CN1, CN2, CN3, .., CN8.
+CN2 is the normal copy number for diploid samples.
+CN1 is a heterozygous deletion and CN0 is a homozygous deletion.
+CN3 through CN8 are amplifications.
+"_Median_" and "_Mean_" give the median or mean individual high informative/non-informative call (I/NI call) for this copy number segment.
+The individual I/NI call is something like the expected log foldchange.
+Log foldchanges are often used in context with copy number detection.

 ## Pipeline configuration